bluedata-katacoda/katacoda-scenarios/CDH_scenario/step5.md

 Move to CDH directory by the using the following command:<br>
 `cd ~/Source/CDH`{{execute}}<br>

+Following configuration will be done in the .WB file : loading json file, generating scripts(loggin.sh, appjob etc..) inside cdh5-cm-setup directory and adding logo to the cdh Image creating the docker image with dockerfile under “image/centos”  and packaging docker image

 To view the content of .wb file, execute the following command:<br>
 `cat ~/Source/CDH/cdh514.wb`{{execute}}